Meet the contractor: HPC Jobs Service

 We’re also seeing the job vacancies evolve, as the project develops.
 So at the start of the project, the jobs were for bus drivers, catering staff and those providing supporting services – as well as those delivering the groundworks and construction.
 Now we’re seeing more electrical engineering and mechanical engineering opportunities – as we enter the MEH phase of the build.
 But alongside this, we always have a need for supporting operations – like security, transport and catering.

 Q. How has the Covid-19 pandemic changed the level of support you offer or your service?

 A. It has massively changed the way we work, as before we were very much face to face: running sessions in local community centres, attending recruitment events or working with our partners, like the Department for Work and Pensions (DWP).

 But we’ve adapted how we deliver our services.
 So we always had a phone line service, but now we have a live webchat facility that we use for scheduled sessions too – and we can talk to anyone who’s interested in a job at Hinkley Point on a one-to-one basis.

 We’ve also represented the project at virtual careers fairs.
-And we’ve launched a private Facebook group, where we post all our jobs – you can join it here.
+And we’ve launched a private Facebook group, where we post all our jobs.
 This has been a really valuable way for us to reach local people in the community.

 We’re working more closely with our partners too.
 Unfortunately, more people have been using Jobcentreplus services since the pandemic began.
 So we are constantly looking for new ways to ensure local people get access to the opportunities on the project.
 While supporting local businesses, which might have seen their workload increase because of the types of products they make.